 Based on the highly successful 3-volume reference Handbook of Computer Vision and Applications, this concise edition covers in a single volume the entire spectrum of computer vision ranging form the imaging process to high-end algorithms and applications.
-This book consists of three parts, including an application gallery, and is accompanied by an interactive CD-ROM.
+This book consists of three parts, including an application gallery.

 Graduate students, researchers, and engineers in the areas of computer vision and robotics.